 - Ensure that no child, or their family, is discriminated against or prevented entry to our setting on the basis of gender, ethnic origin, race, colour, sexual orientation, marital status, family structure, nationality, age, disability or social grouping, such as a member of a travelling community or an asylum seeker.

-- Ensure that all staff are aware that the CRB disclosure is a mandatory part of our recruitment process.
+- Ensure that all staff are aware that the DBS disclosure is a mandatory part of our recruitment process.
+Disclosure and Barring Checks

 - Comply with various Acts of Parliament, which have an effect on employment.